 Data to Analyze

-Take time to understand behavior through data.
+Take time to understand behavior through measuring student engagement data.
 And be thoughtful and judicious when doing so.
 Find out which students are reaching (and more importantly which students are NOT reaching) enrollment and retention milestones.
 Identifying these cohorts early is critical to deploying subsequent engagement tactics to help extend resources that may help a student address challenges they are facing.

 The Key Takeaways